 - What would you like to let go of?

 What did you discover?
 What are your wishes for the new year?
 Write yourself a letter, put it in a stamped envelope addressed to yourself and ask somebody to post it in a couple of months.

 Draw your reflection

 To draw up all the things you reflect on is also a great way.
-Use a timeline and fill in all the important things of 2020.
-What stands out, what draws your attention?
+Use a timeline and fill in all the crucial things of 2020.
+What stands out, and what draws your attention?

 The next step is to consider where you would like to go.
 A simple way to do that is to divide a paper into four squares with yourself in the middle.

 In each quadrant, you write what you want to let go of, what your intentions are, what you want to have more of and what you want to have less of.
 Now fill in each part with words or symbols.

 Of course, you can choose any other layout, you can pick what is important to you.